How to File an Appeal

 A copy of the departmental action being appealed, such as the permit, variance decision, etc. (Please email or call Board staff if you need assistance)

 A one-page double-spaced statement in 12 point font explaining the reasons for the appeal may be submitted at the time the appeal is filed.
 No exhibits are allowed.
-(This is optional)
+(This statement is optional.
+You will have the opportunity to present your arguments in your brief)

 An authorization (agency) letter, if you are filing the appeal for someone else